Engin-Boot/pong-stage-travikumar201/Stage0/home.md

   When someone changes the background theme of the game

-  Then this theme is applied for rest of the games until changed again
+  Then this module redirects to game-setup module

 ### Scenario: choose number of players